Austin, Texas, Nursing Schools

 Master of Science in Nursing

 Students in this program pursue advanced education in specific areas of nursing and related sciences to qualify for specialized professional practice.
 Applicants must have a BSN or a non-nursing bachelor's degree with either a nursing diploma or associate degree in nursing.
 They also must be registered nurses (RNs).
-This program allows enrollees to choose from nine areas of concentration, including public health, pediatric nursing, family nursing, holistic adult health or nurse administration.
+This program allows enrollees to choose from five areas of concentration, including pediatric nursing, family nursing, adult/gerontology health or leadership.

 Alternate Entry Master of Science in Nursing (AE MSN)

 This graduate program is for individuals with degrees in non-nursing fields of study who want to sit for the NCLEX-RN while earning a Master of Science in Nursing.
-The program requires the completion of nine prerequisite courses prior to enrollment; these span science, sociology and health topics.
-Once enrolled, students choose from seven concentrations, including child health, family psychology, maternity care and administration.
-A portfolio of work related to gerontology also must be completed.
+The program requires the completion of seven prerequisite courses prior to enrollment; these include microbiology, pharmacology and nutrition.
+Once enrolled, students choose from three concentrations: adult/gerontology, leadership or psychiatric/mental health nursing.

 Doctor of Philosophy in Nursing